-- 46. The decision of the panel is binding.
-A copy of the report and the findings will be provided within five working days of the hearing to the complainant, the Executive Headteacher, the relevant Headteacher or Head of School, the Chair of the Board of Trustees, and, where relevant, to the person complained about.
-This will be available for inspection. - 47.
-If the Complaints Panel makes any recommendations regarding changes to school processes as a result of the investigation, the Executive Headteacher will be responsible for reviewing these recommendations and implementing them where appropriate.
-Acceptance of recommendations will be at the Executive Headteacher's discretion unless the investigation reveals processes that do not comply with statutory, Funding Agreement, or DfE/ESFA requirements when the Executive Headteacher will be required to ensure compliance as soon as possible.
+- Dismiss the complaint in whole or in part; - Uphold the complaint in whole or in part; - Decide on appropriate action to resolve the complaint; or - Recommend changes to the school's systems or procedures. - 61.
+The decision of the panel is binding.
+A copy of the report and the findings will be provided within five working days of the hearing to the complainant, the Chief Executive Officer, the relevant Headteacher / Head of School, the Chair of the Board of Trustees, and, where relevant, to the person complained about.
+This will be available for inspection. - 62.
+If the Complaints Panel makes any recommendations regarding changes to school processes as a result of the investigation, the Chief Executive Officer will be responsible for reviewing these recommendations and implementing them where appropriate.
+Acceptance of recommendations will be at the Chief Executive Officer's discretion unless the investigation reveals processes that do not comply with statutory, Funding Agreement, or DfE/ESFA requirements when the Chief Executive Officer will be required to ensure compliance as soon as possible. - 63.
+The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
+Furthermore, they will be available for inspection on the school premises by the proprietor and the Headteacher / Head of School. - 64.
+A written record will be kept of all complaints, and of whether they are resolved at the preliminary stage or proceed to a panel hearing, along with what actions have been taken, regardless of the decision.